 |Custom||Accrual Accounting and Fractional CFO services||Custom Pricing|

-One benefit of inDinero is that you are able to work through your taxes on the platform with the option to work with an inDinero CPA.
+Similar to Bench Premium, with inDinero you can work through your taxes on the platform with the option to work with an inDinero CPA.

 Should You Hire Bench?